 What kind of projects do African Impact offer?

 We offer projects all over Africa.
 Our conservation and community care and development run across most of our destinations.
 From walking alongside lions in the bush, to gaining valuable healthcare and medical experience by observing patient care within the clinics.
-We are bound to have a project which will suit you.
+So, we are bound to have a project which will suit you.

 “Most our project do not require qualifications, giving volunteers the chance to discover what they are passionate for.”